jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/finish.md

 Title: Workshop Summary
 ---

 You have completed the workshop.
-Resourcess linked to in the workshop you may like to record for future reference are listed below.
+Resources referred to, or used in the workshop which you may like to record for future reference are listed below.

-The Jupyter on OpenShift project Git respositories can be found on GitHub at:
+The Jupyter on OpenShift project Git repositories can be found on GitHub at:

 * https://github.com/jupyter-on-openshift